Chapter 1. An Overview of C++

 • Lambda expressions (since C++11)

-double (double precision) for floating point values
+• double (double precision) for floating-point values

-int for positive and negative integers
+• int for positive and negative integers

-bool for boolean representation (true or false)
+• bool for boolean representation (true or false)

 The C++ Standard Library

-• A wide set of standard algorithms that operate on these array containers, such as sorting, searching, and efficiently applying functions to a range of elements in a container
+• A wide set of standard algorithms that operate on these containers, such as sorting, searching, and efficiently applying functions to a range of elements in a container

 • Standard real-valued mathematical functions such as square root, exponential, and trigonometric functions

-• Complex numbers and arithmetic
+• Complex numbers and related arithmetic operations

 • Random number generation from a set of standard probability distributions